db-berater/Improve-your-Skills-as-a-SQL-Server-DBA/README.md

 + The folder **SQL Extended Events** contains scripts for the implementation of extended events for the different scenarios All extended events are written for "LIVE WATCHING" and will have no target file for saving the results.

-# 01 - Preparation an Presentation
+# 01 - Preparation and Presentation
 This folder contains all Powerpoint Presentations required for this workshop
 + Powerpoint Slides
 + Stored Procedure for the restore of ERP_Demo Database (not required)_